sgtcoolguy/axway-open-docs/content/en/docs/appc/Axway_Appcelerator_Studio/Axway_Appcelerator_Studio_Guide/Customizing_Studio/Rubles/Ruble_Cookbook/Setting_Activation_Characters.md

 ## Plugin Ids and Preference Keys

-In order to set the activate characters for a specific language, you need to know the editor's plugin id and the associated preference key.
+To set the activate characters for a specific language, you need to know the editor's plugin id and the associated preference key.
 Below is a table providing that information.
 Replace the "pluginId" and "prefKey" assignments in the above example to the setting appropriate for the language you wish to update.

 Language